Enes Kanter Freedom

-Enes Freedom ([eˈnes kanˈtæɾ fɾiˈdom]; born Enes Kanter; May 20, 1992) is a Turkish-American professional basketball player who last played for the Boston Celtics of the National Basketball Association (NBA).
+Enes Kanter Freedom ([eˈnes kanˈtæɾ fɾiˈdom]; born Enes Kanter; May 20, 1992) is a Turkish and American former professional basketball player and human rights activist who played 11 seasons in the National Basketball Association (NBA).
 Born in Switzerland to Turkish parents, he was raised in Turkey and moved to the United States as a teenager.
-Freedom was selected as the third overall pick of the 2011 NBA draft by the Utah Jazz.
-A center, Freedom has played for five NBA teams since entering the league in 2011.
-Between 2008 and 2015, he represented the Turkish national team in international play.
+Freedom was selected as the third overall pick of the 2011 NBA draft by the Utah Jazz, and usually plays the center position.
+He is also a human rights activist and is known for his "freedom shoes" and outspoken criticism of human rights abuses in China, particularly the treatment of Uyghurs and the use of forced labor.
+He also appeared briefly in WWE and is a former WWE 24/7 Champion.

 Early years

-Enes Kanter Freedom was born on May 20, 1992 in Zürich, Switzerland as Enes Kanter.
-Kanter's parents are Turkish.
+Enes Kanter Freedom was born on May 20, 1992, in Zürich, Switzerland as Enes Kanter.
+Kanter's parents are Turkish immigrants who moved to Switzerland as a child.
 His father, Mehmet Kanter, received his M.D. from the University of Zurich.
 The family then returned to Turkey, where Kanter grew up.
 Mehmet Kanter became a professor of histology and genetics at Trakya University.
 Kanter's mother, Gülsüm Kanter, is a nurse.
 Kanter has three younger siblings: two brothers (including basketball player Kerem Kanter) and one sister.

 Starting in second grade, Kanter attended Hizmet-affiliated schools, part of the Gülen movement in Turkey.
 He lived in Ankara and then moved to Istanbul to play professional basketball as a teen.

 At the age of 17, Kanter moved to the United States to play basketball.
-He attended Findlay Prep in Henderson, Nevada, and then Mountain State Academy in Beckley, West Virginia; neither school allowed him to play high school basketball because of his contract with Nike while he played basketball professionally.
+He attended Findlay Prep in Henderson, Nevada, and then Mountain State Academy in Beckley, West Virginia; neither school allowed him to play high school basketball because he had already played basketball professionally.
 Kanter then attended Stoneridge Preparatory School in Simi Valley, California, where he was able to play basketball for a season.